AhKi/oh-my-desk/README.md

 git clone https://github.com/AhKi/oh-my-desk.git
 cd oh-my-desk
-npm install && npm run build // when using npm yarn && yarn build // when using yarn
+npm install && npm run build // when using npm
 ```
 open `Window Explorer`(or `Finder` in mac).
 execute `.exe` or `.dmg` file and install.